KyGuy2002/McbbCooldownLib/README.md

 }, cooldown);
 ```

-`Type`: The object that will be stored.
+`type`: The object that will be stored.
 `plugin`: The plugins instance.
 `cooldown`: Seconds between saves.